-Throughout 1998, each member of the Board of Directors who was not a regular employee of the Company was paid an annual fee of \$12,000 and a fee of \$2,000 for each meeting attended.
-Each member of the Audit Committee of the Board (other than its chairman) was paid an additional annual fee of \$1,600, and each member of the Compensation/Incentive Committee of the Board (other than its chairman) was paid an additional annual fee of \$3,200.
-A Committee member was paid \$800 for each meeting of a Committee he attended unless the Committee met on the same day as the Board of Directors met, in which event, the Committee member was paid \$400 for his attendance at the Committee meeting.
+Frank E. Wood Not previously a director Age: 59 Each member of the Board of Directors who is not a regular employee of the Company is paid an annual fee of \$13,500 and a fee of \$2,200 for each meeting attended.
+Each member of the Nominating Committee of the Board is paid an additional annual fee of \$5,000.
+Each member of the Audit Committee of the Board (other than its chairman) is paid an additional annual fee of \$5,000, and each member of the Compensation/Incentive Committee of the Board (other than its chairman) is paid an additional annual fee of \$3,500.
+A Committee member, other than Nominating Committee members who receive no meeting fees, is paid \$900 for each meeting of a Committee he attended unless the Committee met on the same day as the Board of Directors met, in which event, the Committee member is paid \$450 for his attendance at the Committee meeting.
+Each member of the Executive Committee who is not an employee of the Company is paid \$800 per meeting.

-The chairman of each Committee of the Board of Directors was paid an annual fee in addition to the attendance fees referred to above.
-The chairman of the Audit Committee was paid at the rate of \$5,350 per annum, and the chairman of the Compensation/Incentive Committee was paid at the rate of \$5,136 per annum.
-In addition, each member of the Board of Directors and of a Committee was reimbursed for his reasonable travel expenses incurred in connection with such meetings.
+The chairmen of certain Committees of the Board of Directors are paid an annual fee in addition to the attendance fees referred to above.
+The chairman of the Audit Committee is paid at the rate of \$10,000 per annum, and the chairman of the Compensation/Incentive Committee is paid at the rate of \$5,250 per annum.
+In addition, each member of the Board of Directors and of a Committee is reimbursed for his reasonable travel expenses incurred in connection with such meetings.

-In addition, in May 1998 each member of the Board of Directors (other than those serving on the Compensation/Incentive Committee) was granted an unrestricted stock award covering 100 shares of Capital Stock under the Company's 1993 Stock Incentive Plan.
-Those directors who are members of the Compensation/Incentive Committee were paid the cash equivalent of the 100-share stock award or \$3,813.
+In addition, in May 2001, each member of the Board of Directors (other than those serving on the Compensation/Incentive Committee) was granted an unrestricted stock award covering 200 shares of Capital Stock under the Company's 1999 Stock Incentive Plan.
+Those directors who are members of the Compensation/Incentive Committee were paid the cash equivalent of the 200-share stock award or \$7,296.